clhenrick/portfolio/_posts/blog/2022-01-31-color-legend-element.md

 I do want to mention that CLE shouldn't discount previous legend components or libraries out there.
 One of which is [Susie Lu](https://susielu.com/)'s [D3 SVG Legend](https://d3-legend.susielu.com/) library, which follows D3's style of method chaining and reusing scales.
 The D3 SVG Legend implementation also covers more use cases than CLE currently does, such as [graduated circles](https://d3-legend.susielu.com/#size-examples).
 My intention with CLE is to limit its functionality to using color as the primary form of visual encoding and to decouple it a bit more from D3 (even though it still requires a handful of D3 modules as dependencies).

 Rather than using JavaScript functions, classes, or method chaining, the CLE will most likely be generated declaratively using HTML.
 This means you don't necessarily need to be rendering your chart or visualization using D3JS, or even with client side JavaScript for that matter.
-Rendering Web Components server side seems to be a thing people are growing more excited about.

 ## Design Decisions